EndsCreed/Simple-Linux-MC-Start-Script/README.md

 - This is pretty obvious as you'll need it for Minecraft as well but my script also directly accesses your java installation.
 Make sure you have it installed!

 Screen
 - These scripts make heavy use of screens.
-This is to allow everything to be SSH friendly and allow you to easily pop in and out of the consoles/scripts without having to worry about them closing out and cancelling.
-Mosy distros should allow you to easily install screen with your package manager.
+This is to allow everything to be SSH friendly and allow you to easily pop in and out of the consoles/scripts without having to worry about them closing out and canceling.
+Most distros should allow you to easily install screen with your package manager.
 Eg: `sudo apt install screen` or `sudo dnf install screen`.

 Zip
 - Pretty much every distro comes with zip, but if yours doesn't, it is required for the backup and restore scripts.

 ## Configuration
 The `Start.sh` and `StartForScripts.sh` scripts need to be configured before use.
-All of the configureable aspects can be found at the top of the file.
+All of the configurable aspects can be found at the top of the file.

 #### NAME
 This will be the alphanumeric name of the screen.
 This is different from the ID.
 It can be used to search and connect to the screen.